The Datsun redi-GO 1.0L will lock horns against the Maruti Suzuki Alto K10 and Hyundai Eon.

 |Dimensions||Redi Go 1.0L|

 No dimensional changes have been made to the car.
-The Datsun redi GO 1.0L measures 3,429mm in length, 1,560mm in width and 1,541mm in height.
-The hatchback continues to sit on 2,348mm of wheelbase, offering decent cabin space for occupants.
+The Datsun redi GO 1.0L continues to measure 3,429mm in length, 1,560mm in width and 1,541mm in height.
+The hatchback sits on 2,348mm of wheelbase, offering decent cabin space for occupants.
 It offers a luggage area of 222 litres.
 Other details like ground clearance and turning radius stand at 185mm and 4.73m respectively.

 Suspension system of the Datsun redi-GO 1.0 litre and AMT remains unchanged.
 The small car continues to feature McPherson strut with lower transverse link & twin tube hydraulic shock absorbers and twist beam with coil spring & twin hydraulic telescopic shock absorbers at the front and rear axles respectively.

 Similar to the exterior, the cabin might receive minimal changes and a few additional features.
 It is expected to retain the same layout and styling as on the 800cc model.
 In terms of cabin space, the redi-GO is more comfortable compared to rivals, offering decent room to passengers seated in front and rear.
 As far as features are concerned, the small car is expected to get a 3-spoke steering wheel, front power widow with controls placed on the floor console, tall gear level and HVAC vents.

 In the budget segment, Datsun redi-GO will compete with Maruti Suzuki Alto K10, Renault Kwid and Hyundai Eon.
 All the above mentioned models are also available with a 1.0 litre engine, but the AMT unit is offered only on the Alto K10 and Kwid.